 You see what I mean?
 I asked myself if/when I turned 70, would I wish I had spent more time at work, or more time with my family?
 Especially when my children were young?
 I have often thought how the Catholic Church had a point when it used unmarried labor which could commit totally to work without the distractions of family.

-Half of American adults struggle to balance work and family responsibilities, and clearly I was no exception.
+Most adults struggle to balance work and family responsibilities in America, and clearly I was no exception.
 But when push came to shove, I chose family over work.
 “One’s work life goes through stages,” I told myself, “and a career is not a sprint but a marathon.”
 Maybe when my children were older and needed me less, I would again make teaching my first priority.
-I could again be the teacher I was in 2006.
+I could again be the teacher I was in 2007.
 I put a solid day’s work in with my students and did a solid job.
 But not an outstanding job.
 (I knew the difference between the two.)
 Teaching held nowhere near the control over my imagination that it did.
 My intellectual energies began to flow elsewhere.

-Thus becoming a father meant a severe diminution of my professional ambitions.
+Thus becoming a father meant a severe diminution in my professional ambition.
 Time previously spent thinking about teaching, planning my teaching, and actually teaching came to be gradually replaced by time thinking about parenting and actually parenting.
 But you can read my way too long work autobiography written over many years —

-— and you will notice, gentle reader, as you get towards the end that I had fallen out of love with teaching.
+— and you will notice, gentle reader, as you get towards the end that I had out of love with teaching.
 Or at least I had come almost full circle in my teaching career.

 I still generally enjoyed my students, and when I looked them in the face I wanted to know I’d done a good job by them — to use their time, not waste it, in class.
 But I had fallen out of love with the American educational system.
 I expected little from it.
 I knew in my bones it would pretty much be what it was yesterday and today, with little hope for tomorrow.
 It was what it was.
 I could not change that.
 My mental energies moved elsewhere.
 I would see major articles in national publications on issues in the schools or the debates about the educational system in America and I would skip them.
-“Boring,” I would think.
-“I know this sad story in my bones… What else is there in the news?”
+“I know this sad story about the schools in my bones,” I would think.
+“Boring… What else is there in the news?”

 So I think it appropriate that I would no longer use my professional life as the defining central experience of autobiography section of my personal webpage.
 Work was work.
 What else?